 We did not qualify for any of those, so we just set up payment plans for as little they would let us, and we paid that for several months for Oliver’s surgery.
 As soon as the money came, we paid off the remaining balances, and we were paid back as well for the amounts we paid.

 With Oliver’s surgeries, there was no issue doing a payment plan on a self-pay account.
-However, with mine, we are finding that several of the medical providers will either give us a discount and are requiring we pay it all up front within a certain period of time (ranging from 10 days to 30) with no possibility of a payment plan, or we forfeit the discount.
+However, with mine, we found that several of the medical providers would either give us a discount and are requiring we pay it all up front within a certain period of time (ranging from 10 days to 30) with no possibility of a payment plan, or we forfeit the discount.